synfonaut/Open-Directory/README.md

 * fork button! let user edit html, edit paragraphs, change name, set root category
 * pagination of queries

+* add (PENDING) tag to categories and entries that haven't been created yet

 * add statistics, how many categories, how many entries
 * add recent open directories (changelog)
 * refactor code as much as possible so it's easier to organize